Loading...

 iLand Release 2.1: Forest Management, Deadwood, and More

-This document summarizes the major changes and new features introduced in iLand version 2.1 since version 2.0 (July 2024).
+This post summarizes the major changes and new features introduced in iLand version 2.1 since version 2.0 (July 2024).
 This release focuses on three key areas: a powerful new forest management library, enhanced deadwood dynamics, and various other improvements.

 New Forest Management Library (abe-lib)

 (c30858ae).
-See abe-library
+See abe-library for more details!

 A major addition in this release is the abe-lib JavaScript library, which provides a flexible and powerful way to define and execute complex forest management activities.
 This library is designed to be used within the ABE (Agent-Based Extension) module and allows for the creation of sophisticated silvicultural treatment programs (STPs).